Norfolk Car-Free Day 2021 is on Sunday 19 September!

-COVID sadly means that this year's Car-Free Day won't be all that it should be, but with NCC joining the initiative, we still hope to see a load of community events and play sessions across Norfolk (all following the latest government advice, naturally!)
+COVID sadly means that this year's Car-Free Day won't be all that it should be, but we're hoping for another brilliant day of community events and play sessions across Norfolk (all following the latest government advice, naturally!)

 Download and print off our consultation letter to get the